 I completed my Bachelors in neuropsychology at the Radboud University Nijmegen in 2007.
 Next, I was accepted in the Master Neuroscience program, a biomedically-oriented Research Master’s program of the VU University in Amsterdam, from which I graduated cum laude.
 Throughout my studies, I worked as a teaching assistant at the Radboud University and as a research assistant at the VU University.
 After graduating, I joined the Neuroimaging In Childhood lab (NICHE) of the Child and Adolescent Psychiatry department of the University Medical Center Utrecht as a research assistant, before starting my PhD project.

 Between July 2012 and June 2016, I worked on my PhD thesis at the University of Groningen, the Netherlands, under the supervision of dr. Catharina Hartman and prof. Pieter Hoekstra.
 I investigated the long-term effects of stimulant treatment on the developing brain of adolescents with attention-deficit/hyperactivity disorder (ADHD), using various structural and functional neuroimaging modalities.
 As part of my studies, I collaborated closely with Prof. Jay Giedd and Prof. Susan Tapert at the University of California, San Diego (UCSD).
 There, I investigated the effects of recreational (as opposed to medical) stimulant use on adolescent brain development and cognitive performance.
-I will defend my PhD thesis on December 14th 2016.
+I defended my PhD thesis on December 14th 2016 and graduated cum laude.

 My PhD thesis, including a summary in Dutch, can be found here.